scruffaluff/bootware/ansible_collections/scruffaluff/bootware/roles/awscli/README.md

-# Aws
+# Awscli

-Aws is an Ansible role
+Awscli is an Ansible role

 ## Requirements